User37som/libbitcoin/bx-ec-to-ek.md

 Arguments (positional):

-PASSPHRASE           The passphrase for locking the private key.
+PASSPHRASE           The passphrase for encryptingthe private key.
 EC_PRIVATE_KEY       The EC private key to encrypt.
 If not specified the
                      key is read from STDIN.
 ```